KaivalyaD/windev-final-project-2021/README.md

 the Win32 SDK and the design patterns from Microsoft's Component Object Model (COM). <br />

-Syntax highlighting, Intellisence and the Text Editor in Visual Studio 2019 were the only features of the IDE utilized.  <br />
+Syntax highlighting, Intellisense and the Text Editor in Visual Studio 2019 were the only features of the IDE utilized.  <br />